 K11 Musea — Tsim Sha Tsui

 Opening in 2019, K11 Musea is a completely new innovation on shopping malls in Hong Kong.
-Fittingly located on Tsim Sha Tsui dockside nearby the Hong Kong Museum of Art and Hong Kong Cultural Centre, it’s an experimental mixture of retail and cultural experiences, and at the most basic sense, it’s a beautiful shopping centre.
-The inside resembles a futuristic art museum with its organic shapes, actual art that sometimes doubles as rest areas, and flourishes of greenery.
-As a shopping centre, it houses international and up-and-coming local fashion brands as well as independent coffeehouses and restaurants.
+Fittingly located on Tsim Sha Tsui dockside nearby the Hong Kong Museum of Art and Hong Kong Cultural Centre, it’s an experimental mixture of retail and cultural experiences, and in the most basic sense, it’s a beautiful shopping centre.
+The interiors resemble a futuristic art museum with its organic shapes, actual art that sometimes doubles as rest areas, and flourishes of greenery.
+As a shopping centre, it houses international and up-and-coming local fashion brands, independent coffeehouses and restaurants, and one of Hong Kong’s most popular themed attractions — LEGOLAND Discovery Centre.

 Elements — Tsim Sha Tsui